slorber/scalable-frontend-with-elm-or-redux/redux-ship-clarus/README.md

 Doing so, we aim to explicit the fact that we:
 * reuse a component into another component (there is a commit in the the commit);
 * have a component which modifies two sub-states (the patch is formed of two sub-patches).

+We hope that being explicit in this way helps to write scalable and understable applications.